 Electric Range Wire Size What Do I Need

-Wire size 50 amp # 6 gauge copper NMD 90
+Wire size 50 amp # 6 gauge copper NMD 90 Convection Stove

-You will need an adapter to connect your stove to the electric line.
+You may need an adapter to connect your stove to the electric line.
 Most are available on the web, just make sure they fit the stove.
 The only exception is the grates of the range and the oven.
 An adapter may be necessary for the oven of a new range.
 Some models of ranges have different ranges, which may have different wiring requirements.

 Smoke and Hot Plates